IGVF-DACC/igvf-catalog/docs/adding_endpoints.md

 Three endpoints can be generated based on configurations of the model:

 * Search (exact match) by a list of fields
+* Fuzzy search by one given field
 * Find by ID
 * List parents or child nodes of a specific element
+* Transitive Closure (all paths) from one node to another

 Endpoints will be generated for each model if it contains the key `accessible_via` in its configuration.